boikle/electron-countdown-timer/README.md

 # electron-countdown-timer

-A simple countdown timer application written in electron.js
+Description: A simple countdown timer application using electron.js, with the goal of becoming more familiar with electron.